Squareheron942/quicklime/modelformat.md

 ##### Materials

 Specify a vshader
-Specify a material class, give it the parameters needed
+Specify a material class by name, give it the parameters needed through the binary data section

+Example:

 ##### Objects